dheerajvs/lcbprerana/src/pages/activities/distribution-of-school-shoes.md

   Nagar, Wilson Garden, Bengaluru, Karnataka 560027, India
 served: 30
 ---
-Procured school shoes and distributed to children residing at Vatsalya Abhayasharama who study in government school
+We sponsored the procurement of school shoes and distributed them to children residing at Vatsalya Abhayasharama who study in a government school.